-To make the prism in this example 2.35 units along the original side, at the Second reference point... prompt, type 2.35.
+To make the prism in this example 2.35 units along the original side, at the Second reference point... prompt, in the Value box, type 2.35.

 Mirror

 In this exercise, you are going to practice another basic editing command: Mirror.
 The Mirror command makes a reverse-image copy of the object.
 Objects are mirrored across a line that you draw in a viewport.